ni/semi-test-library-dotnet/docs/UserGuide/advanced/SharingPinSiteDataBetweenCodeModules.md

 - `SetGlobalPinSiteData`
 - `GetGlobalPinSiteData`

+> [!NOTE]
+> The `GetGlobalSiteData` and `GetGlobalPinSiteData` methods filter for active sites in SemiconductorModuleContext by default.
+If you want to retrieve the exact data you store with the `SetGlobalSiteData` and `SetGlobalPinSiteData` methods, make sure to pass `false` to the `filterForActiveSites` input parameter.

 ## Sharing SiteData Example

 The following example shows how to store per-site measurement data for comparison in a later test step::